PrinciplesDotDev/principles/CONTRIBUTING.md

-Thank you for being so interested in making Software Engineering better for everybody
+Thank you for being interested in making Software Engineering better for everybody

 ## General contributing